DesenTao/baty.net-hugo/content/post/2018/2018-07-14_not-using-mojave-features.md

 most likely to work for me, but I'm not going to tag files just so they can be swept up into a pile of documents I can't see without clicking on first.

-What's worse, is that when clicking a Stack, the stack expands and moves everything around so I have to then try to find the file I'm looking for.
+What's worse is when clicking a Stack, the stack expands and moves everything around so I have to then try to find the file I'm looking for.
 I don't like things being moved around like that.
 It's like having the rug pulled out from under me.
 I find it disconcerting and not useful.